Business Management Training: 7 Common Areas of Specialization

 - Marketing manager—Oversee the marketing team and immerse yourself in the bigger picture by developing strategies, programs, policies, and initiatives that guide the department's activities.
 As a marketing manager, you could earn an excellent salary; the annual salary that is paid in the field is $147,240, on average.

 Learn how to lead teams, manage projects, and see projects through from the planning stages to completion when you opt for project management training.
 Obtain valuable knowledge and abilities so that you can map out a project, determine who will be responsible for executing each piece, anticipate and mitigate risks, manage changes, and ensure that the project is completed on time and within the allocated budget.

 Your program might take you through the essentials of leadership, team development, risk analysis, cost management, scheduling, communication, quality control, and other project management components.
 And once you have been working in the field professionally, you may choose to become further certified as a Project Management Professional (PMP) through the Project Management Institute.
 This globally recognized certification could help highlight your professional project management abilities to potential employers.

-Once you are ready to head out into the workforce, you will find that the salary you receive is dependent on the industry in which you work and the scope of your role.
-However, according to 2015 data, the average pay for project managers is $60,584 yearly.** And after acquiring years of experience, some project managers advance into positions as business analysts in which they take on broader roles that involve helping organizations solve unique problems and achieve their goals.
-Business analysts usually enjoy a higher salary as well; the annual average is $94,390.*
+Once you are ready to head out into the workforce, you will find that your earnings are dependent on the industry in which you work and the scope of your role.
+However, the median salary for project managers is $73,479.2 And after acquiring years of experience, some project managers advance into positions as business analysts in which they take on broader roles that involve helping organizations solve unique problems and achieve their goals.
+Business analysts usually enjoy a higher salary as well; the annual average is $94,390.1

 Begin a career that brings together sports, fitness, and business.
 A sports management school can help you develop expertise in the business of sports so that you are prepared to take on management positions in areas related to amateur and professional athletics, sports and entertainment events, sports marketing, and sports media.